How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 The Uncomfortable Truth About Algorithm Updates in 2026

-Google released four major algorithmic updates in 2025: three core updates and one spam update, according to Search Engine Land’s year-end analysis.
-That’s fewer than 2024, but each one hit harder.
+Google has already released four major updates in the first five months of 2026, with the May 2026 core update still rolling out as of May 26.
+That pace tracks ahead of 2025, which saw three core updates and one spam update, according to Search Engine Land’s year-end analysis.

 But here’s where it gets interesting.
 When you dig into the data, most affected sites didn’t suddenly become “unhelpful.”
 Two things happened:

 First, Google got better at measuring what they call information gain.
-This isn’t a new concept.
-Google filed a patent on information gain scoring in 2022, and SEOs have been speculating about it ever since.
+This isn’t new.
+Google filed a patent on information gain scoring in 2020, granted it in 2022, and SEOs have been speculating about it ever since.
 The patent describes a system for measuring how much NEW information your content provides compared to what users have already seen.
+After the March 2026 core update, information gain became the dominant ranking signal.

 Think about it like this: if I search for “how to make sourdough bread” and read three articles, Google’s algorithm now tries to identify whether the fourth article I see teaches me something the first three didn’t.
-If it’s just rehashing the same steps with slightly different words, its information gain score is low.
+If it just rehashes the same steps with slightly different words, its information gain score is low.
+Content with original data, proprietary research, or firsthand testing gained 15-25% in visibility after the March update.

 So how do you adapt to that?